A 58 year old man pleaded guilty to carrying out unlicensed tattoo work when he appeared at South Tyneside Magistrates Court, November 12, 2014.

 Local authorities are currently using existing licensing and registration powers as well as adopted bylaws to stem the worst practices, but increasing numbers of tattooists and piercers -scratchers- are operating outside of these controls.
 This can often mean that local authority officers can only take action once things go wrong

-In February, 2014, an illegal tattooist was jailed for 4 months after his botched work left a young woman’s back permanently scarred.
+In February, 2014, an illegal tattooist jailed for 4 months after his botched work left a young woman’s back permanently scarred.
 Tony Newlands, 29, was given the sentence after a Carlisle court heard he worked in his girlfriend’s kitchen.

 — YourNewsUKtv (@YourNewsUKtv) September 29, 2016